-Car Martin is TCAT’s Active Neighbourhoods Project Manager: Design Lead.
-Car is a designer with an interest in the production of spaces that reflect diverse voices and has years of experience in managing collaborative and participatory design projects of all scales.
-She holds both a professional Masters of Architecture from the University of Washington and a B.A. in Environmental Studies from the University of Toronto.
+Car Martin is a Participatory Design Consultant on TCAT’s Active Neighbourhoods project.
+Car is an interdisciplinary designer with an interest in the production of spaces that reflect diverse voices.
+She has years of experience in managing participatory design projects of all scales and is currently an intern member of the Ontario Association of Architects, working on local public architecture projects.
+She holds a professional Masters of Architecture from the University of Washington and a B.A. in Environmental Studies from the University of Toronto.
 Car also has a wealth of experience as a social entrepreneur, initiating and managing successful projects, including an award-winning community bike repair centre at the University of Toronto called Bikechain.

-Trudy Ledsham is a project manager at Toronto Cycling Think & Do Tank, a research programme focused on increasing cycling for transportation.
-She is currently research manager on the Scarborough Cycles project with TCAT and is working on a PhD in Planning at the University of Toronto.
-She worked with TCAT as the project manager for their active transportation community based social marketing project with the Region of Peel.
+Trudy Ledsham is Research Lead on the Scarborough Cycles project with TCAT and is working on a PhD in Planning at the University of Toronto.
+She is also project manager at Toronto Cycling Think & Do Tank, a research programme focused on increasing cycling for transportation.
+She previously worked with TCAT as the project manager for an active transportation community based social marketing project with the Region of Peel.
 Trudy has degrees in Environmental Studies (HBA) and History (MA) from the University of Toronto.
 She sees cycling as a keystone of sustainable urban living.